Corporate Governance

 • Allegations of suspected fraudulent, wrong or improper conduct by the Company’s personnel are to be reported to the Company’s CEO and/ or to the Chairperson of the Audit Committee and/or to the Lead Independent Director and/or the Chairperson of the Board, as applicable.

-• Confidentiality of the whistleblower’s identity, the nature of the report, and the suspected person’s identity is to be strictly maintained by all parties investigating such complaints, unless: (i) the CEO, or the Chairperson of the Audit Committee and/or the Lead Director and/or the Chairperson of the Board, or such other entity actually handling the investigation, is of the opinion that the identity of the whistleblower is material to the conduct of any investigation; or (ii) it is required by law, by the order or directive of a court of law or other regulatory authority that the identity of the whistleblower shall be revealed.
+• Confidentiality of the whistleblower’s identity, the nature of the report, and the suspected person’s identity is to be strictly maintained by all parties investigating such complaints, unless: (i) the CEO, or the Chairperson of the Audit Committee and/or the Lead Independent Director and/or the Chairperson of the Board, or such other entity actually handling the investigation, is of the opinion that the identity of the whistleblower is material to the conduct of any investigation; or (ii) it is required by law, by the order or directive of a court of law or other regulatory authority that the identity of the whistleblower shall be revealed.

-• No adverse personal action will be taken against a whistleblower (especially against an employee of the Company, including management members), nor will retaliation against such person be tolerated, for the disclosure of information the whistleblower made in good faith.
+• No adverse personal action will be taken against a whistleblower (especially against an employee of the Company including management members), nor will retaliation against such person be tolerated, for the disclosure of information the whistleblower made in good faith.

-• No director, manager, or any other employee with authority to make or materially influence significant personnel decisions shall take any adverse personal action against an employee for disclosing in good faith alleged wrongful conduct or improprieties.
+• No director, manager, or any other employee with authority to make or materially influence significant personnel decisions shall take any adverse personnel action against an employee for disclosing in good faith alleged wrongful conduct or improprieties.
 Any employee found to have so violated this procedure shall be disciplined, up to and including termination of employment.
-For the avoidance of any doubt, an adverse personal action shall include, inter alia, demotion, denial and/or suspension of promotion, organisation of and/or solicitation to participate in a boycott against the employee, prevention of any benefit and/or improvement in employment terms generally granted to the Company’s employees, suspension, forced vacation and termination of employment.
+For the avoidance of any doubt, an adverse personnel action shall include, inter alia, demotion, denial and/or suspension of promotion, organization of and/or solicitation to participate in a boycott against the employee, prevention of any benefit and/or improvement in employment terms generally granted to the Company’s employees, suspension, forced vacation and termination of employment.

 • The terms of the Whistleblowers' Policy do not derogate in any way from the provisions of the Israeli Protection on Employees (uncovering of offences unethical conduct and improper administration) Law, 1997.